Healthy Homes Assessment Waipawa

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
-The landlords are now required to ensure that their Waipawa rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy, and all private rentals must be fully conforming by the 1st July 2024.
+Did you be aware that the Healthy Homes Standards came into effective on July 1st, 2021?
+Landlords must ensure that their Waipawa rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties are required to be fully certified by 1 July 2024.

 The subjects covered in the Healthy Homes Standards are:

-We will assess your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After the assessment, we’ll advise you or your property manager about any tasks that requirements to be completed, and provide an evaluation report with all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we will advise you or your property manager about the tasks which requirements to be completed and offer a report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards under the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found not conforming to the standards could be held accountable for up to $7,200 in addition to any healthier homes related fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of as much as $7,200 and additional healthier homes relevant fines.

-We’re fully independent assessors of rental property, we are fully qualified for each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties we are fully qualified for both Healthy Homes and Homefit.

 Call Now 0800 894 138